Before the race...

 As in the past, we have a FANTASTIC expo planned with many runner-friendly and local vendors (vendors are listed in this guide).
 Lakefront Marathon merchandise will be available at the expo and at the finish line.
 However, quantities are limited, so if you see something that you like at the expo, you may want to purchase it then.
 Only a limited number of items are ordered each year and they are sold on a first-come, first-served basis.

-The expo will be at Milwaukee School of Engineering’s Kern Center, 1245 N. Broadway.
-Expo hours are 9 a.m. - 6 p.m. on Saturday, October 5.
-Continuous shuttle service to and from the expo/packet pick-up is available from the host hotels (Hyatt and Courtyard).
+The expo will be at the Italian Community Center, which is located at 631 E Chicago St in Milwaukee's Historic Third Ward.
+Expo hours are 9 a.m. - 6 p.m. on Saturday, October 4.
+Continuous shuttle service to and from the expo/packet pick-up is available from the host hotels.
 Service will run from noon to 6 p.m. on Saturday.
 You do not need to be a hotel guest to use this service.

 In addition to your personalized runner number, your packet will contain other important items that you’ll need for the race: most importantly pins, and a bag and tag for your warm-up clothing.
 And let’s not forget your official Lakefront Marathon ad-free technical shirt!